APonce911/jekyll-mywebsite/_drafts/packages-and-imports-scala-for-the-impatient.md

 <h2>Packages and Imports</h2>

-  In this chapter the author presents how packages and import statements work in Scala.
+  In this chapter, the author presents how packages and import statements work in Scala.
 Key Points are:
   - Packages nest just like inner classes.
   - Package paths are not absolute.
   - A chain x.y.z in a package clause leaves the intermediate packages x and x.y invisible.